 The library has designated spaces for both individual quiet study and collaborative work.
 Signs are posted detailing the appropriate sound level expectations for each floor.
+We ask students to be respectful of other library visitors at all times, and to adhere to the sound level expectations for each study space; mobile phone conversations are permitted in both the lobby entranceway and the library stairwells.
 Group study rooms are available on the upper level.
-Students who would like to reserve a group study room may do so by calling the Circulation Desk at 603-641-7300 or stopping by in person.
-We ask students to be respectful of library visitors at all times; and adhere to the sound level expectations for each study space; mobile phone conversations are permitted in both the lobby entranceway and the library stairwells.
+Students who would like to reserve a group study room may do so in person or by calling the Circulation Desk at 603-641-7300.
+A key for the room is obtained at the Circulation Desk in exchange (temporarily) for one's college ID.

-To protect the library's collections and facilities, light snacks and covered beverages are permitted in the general stacks and common areas of the library.
-Food and beverage of any kind are not permitted in the library's special collections areas.
+To protect the library's collections and facilities, only light snacks and covered beverages are permitted in the general stacks and common areas of the library.
+Food and beverages are not permitted in the library's special collections areas.
 Patrons are expected to comply with the library's food policy which is posted on the library's web site.
-The library is a "No Smoking" area; use of any tobacco products or electronic cigarettes is not permitted.
+The library is a "No Smoking" area and use of any tobacco products or electronic cigarettes is not permitted.